Riblja Čorba: Early 1980s: Nationwide popularity, Zagreb Ice Hall incident, political scandals

 Riblja Čorba ended the tour in April 1982, with four concerts in Belgrade's Pionir Hall.
 The concerts were held a month later than initially planned, as organizers hesitated due to Zagreb tragedy, fearing they might not be able to provide adequate security.
-The first of the concerts was not well visited, but the following three were, with a final number of tickets sold for the concerts being about 20,000.
+The first of the concerts was not well visited, but the following three were, with a final number of tickets sold for all four concerts about 20,000.
 On the last of the concerts, held on April 11, the band recorded their first live album, U ime naroda (In the Name of the People), the title alluding to the political scandal around "Na zapadu ništa novo".
 On the Youth Day, the band was unexpectedly awarded with May Award by the Belgrade Committee of the League of Socialist Youth, with an explanation that the band "sings about the life and the problems of young people" and that "it has become a symbol of the large part of the youth".
-U ime naroda was released in July, selling 120,000 copies and becoming the best selling Yugoslav live album until then.
+U ime naroda was released in July, selling 120,000 copies and becoming the best-selling Yugoslav live album up to that point.
 Several days after the album release, Riblja Čorba, alongside Radomir Mihajlović "Točak", Aki Rahimovski and Električni Orgazam, performed on a large concert on the Square of Marx and Engels in Belgrade, organized as a sign of support for the Palestinian people.

 The band's following album, Buvlja pijaca (Flea Market), was released at the end of 1982.
 The producer was once again John McCoy, and the album was mixed in London.
 The album featured Kornelije Kovač as guest keyboardist.
 It featured softer sound than previous Riblja Čorba albums, with some of the songs featuring woodwind and bowed string instruments.
 The song "Baby, Baby, I Don't Wanna Cry" was the first Riblja Čorba song written entirely by Bajagić.
 Bajagić originally wrote the song for singer Slađana Milošević, but Đorđević insisted that the song should be recorded by Riblja Čorba.
-Buvlja pijaca brought a large number of successful songs: ironic love songs "Draga ne budi peder" ("Darling, Don't be a Faggot"), "U dva će čistači odneti đubre" ("At Two Garbage Collectors Will Collect the Trash"), "Dobro jutro" ("Good Morning"), and political songs "Ja ratujem sam" ("I'm Waging War Alone"), "Pravila, pravila" ("Rules, Rules"), "Kako je lepo biti glup" ("How Nice It Is to Be Stupid"), "Slušaj, sine, obriši sline" ("Listen Son, Wipe Your Nose").
+Buvlja pijaca brought a large number of successful songs: ironic love songs "Draga ne budi peder" ("Darling, Don't be a Faggot"), "U dva će čistači odneti đubre" ("At Two A.M. the Garbage Collectors Will Collect the Trash") and "Dobro jutro" ("Good Morning"), and political songs "Ja ratujem sam" ("I'm Waging War Alone"), "Pravila, pravila" ("Rules, Rules"), "Kako je lepo biti glup" ("How Nice It Is to Be Stupid") and "Slušaj, sine, obriši sline" ("Listen Son, Wipe Your Nose").
 However, the final number of copies sold was 250,000, which was less than expected by the band and the record company.
 Film director Mića Milošević would use most of the songs from the album in his 1982 film A Tight Spot.
 At this time, Đorđević was voted the Ideal Man by the readers of women magazine Bazar.
 As a sign of his appreciation, Đorđević wrote a joking poem "Domaćice, skinite gaćice, ja volim vaše flanelske spavaćice" ("Housewives, take off your panties, I love your flannel nightgowns"), which the magazine refused to publish.